kburns/mesa_conda_recipes/README.md

 This repo contains in-progress work towards creating conda recipes for MESA build requirement and perhaps eventually MESA itself.

-Current I'm trying to create a conda environment for osx that emulates the MESA SDK and allows for MESA to be built.
+Current I'm trying to create a conda environments for osx and linux that emulate the MESA SDK and allow for MESA to be built.

 ## Status